Match / FAQs / Applicants / Eligibility and Participation

 If you receive an offer from a non-participating program before submitting your Rank Order List, you have to make a potentially difficult decision.
 You must decide to either: (1) accept the position from the non-participating site and withdraw from the Match, or (2) decline the position from the non-participating site and submit your Rank Order List to the Match.

 ACCREDITATION: An internship program that has been accredited by APA or CPA has undergone external review by an accrediting body composed of peers with expertise in professional psychology education.
 The review process includes an on-site visit to verify compliance with accreditation criteria.
 As such, it is the highest standard of review that a program can undergo.
 The accreditation process involves considerable time and effort, and requires the program to submit a lengthy self-study and to host an on-site visit by representatives of the accrediting body.
-As of August 2020, approximately 650 internship programs were APA-accredited, while approximately 42 internship programs were CPA-accredited.

 Here is some information from APA and CPA that may be of interest to students regarding accreditation: